xuluyao219/ai-media-assistant-pipeline/README.md

-# Simplified Multimodal AI Media Analysis System
+# Multimodal AI Media Analysis System

 An easy-to-use AI media analysis system integrating CLIP, YOLOv8, and Whisper V3, with web interface support for upload and analysis.